CART: Compositional Auto-Regressive Transformer for Image Generation: Introduction

 \section{Introduction}

-Recent advancements in Generative AI for image synthesis and editing have garnered significant interest within both research and industry sectors.
-Conventional approaches in Generative AI, including Generative Adversarial Networks (GANs) \cite{goodfellow2020generative, mirza2014conditional} and Variational Autoencoders (VAEs) \cite{kingma2013auto, shao2020controlvae}, typically aim to produce entire scenes in a single pass.
-However, human perception and understanding of visual scenes are inherently compositional.
-For example, when creating a scene, an artist typically follows an iterative process, beginning with rough outlines, refining shapes, and gradually adding details and shading.
-Generating entire scenes in one attempt can preclude this iterative addition of detail, posing challenges in scaling to high-resolution images.

-Recent research has introduced step-wise approaches to the image generation problem, where each step incorporates a subset of details.
-For instance, diffusion-based methods \cite{ho2020denoising, song2020denoising} initiate with a noisy vector and employ a denoising model to incrementally remove noise, progressively revealing a coherent image.
-Similarly, auto-regressive (AR) models \cite{van2016pixel, salimans2017pixelcnn++, gregor2015draw, parmar2018image} tackle image generation in a patch-wise manner, further supporting an iterative image generation approach.
-Specifically, AR models in image generation, such as VQGAN \cite{esser2021taming} and DALLE \cite{ramesh2021zero}, aim to parallel the success of AR-based models in large language models (LLMs).
-These models use visual tokenizers that convert continuous images into grids of 2D tokens, enabling AR models to learn next-token prediction.
+Recent advancements in Generative AI for image synthesis have garnered significant interest across research and industry.
+Conventional approaches including Generative Adversarial Networks (GANs) \cite{goodfellow2020generative, mirza2014conditional} and Variational Auto Encoders (VAEs) \cite{kingma2013auto, shao2020controlvae} typically generate entire scenes in a single pass.
+Recent research has introduced step-wise approaches where each step incorporates a subset of details.
+Diffusion-based methods \cite{ho2020denoising, song2020denoising} initiate with noise and employ denoising models to progressively reveal coherent images.
+Similarly, Auto-Regressive (AR) models \cite{van2016pixel, salimans2017pixelcnn++, gregor2015draw, parmar2018image} tackle generation in a patch-wise manner.
+Image generation models like VQGAN \cite{esser2021taming} and DALLE \cite{ramesh2021zero} aim to parallel the success of AR models in Large Language Modelling (LLMs) by using visual tokenizers that convert images into 2D token grids enabling next-token prediction.

-Despite the success of AR methods in natural language processing, replicating similar advancements in computer vision has proven challenging.
-Recent studies in AR modeling \cite{tian2024visual} indicate that the sequence in which image tokens are processed during AR learning can substantially affect model performance.